Harry Styles Is Getting His Own TV Show & It's Just A Sign Of The Times

 Talk to us, Harry.
 We're dying to know as much as possible.

 Alas, not every Styles fan will be content with merely watching the program on television — and you don't have to be.
-If you happen to be in Manchester on August 30, you can nab some face time with the "Sign Of The Times" singer by applying to be in the audience over on the BBC's website.
+If you happen to be in Manchester on August 30 — or plan on booking a flight ASAP in order to nab some face time with the "Sign Of The Times" singer — you can apply to be in the audience over on the BBC's website.

 For those who do have to watch from home — well, any bonus material from Styles is a beautiful thing, right?